 Nothing beats a long, brisk walk.
-Whether it’s an integral part of your daily exercise routine, getting from point “A” to point “B” or simply a relaxing walk to collect your thoughts, walking has many benefits.
-However, we sometimes forget that walking can be just as dangerous as driving any vehicle.
-You must always be on the lookout for potential hazards in your path, especially cars being driven by inattentive drivers.
+Whether it’s an integral part of your daily exercise routine, getting from point A to point B, or simply a relaxing walk to collect your thoughts, walking has many benefits.
+However, we sometimes forget that walking can be just as dangerous as driving a vehicle.
+You must always be on the lookout for potential hazards in your path, especially cars being driven by inattentive drivers, to avoid getting hit by a car as a pedestrian.

-According to the National Highway Traffic Safety Administration (NHTSA), over 4,700 people die in pedestrian accidents each year in the United States.
+According to the National Highway Traffic Safety Administration (NHTSA), more than 4,700 people die in pedestrian accidents each year in the United States.
 Approximately 66,000 pedestrian accident victims sustain injuries that require emergency medical treatment annually.

 - Pedestrians not walking in non-driver areas